Accretion, Evaporation and Superradiance Phase Diagram of (Primordial) Black Holes and $10^{-21}-10^{21}$ eV Scalar, Vector, Tensor Fields

 We derive the minimum BH spin required to have superradiance for scalar, vector and tensor perturbations as a function of BH mass, then we further include the effect of Hawking evaporation.
 We find that superradiance can happen even for very low spin values, ie. $a \sim 10^{-4}-10^{-2}$ for scalars, $a \sim 10^{-6}-10^{-3}$ for vectors, and $a \sim 10^{-9}-10^{-4}$ for spin-2 tensors.
 Therefore, if perturbed by bosons, for example axions \cite{SRcond,SRcond1}, Higgs boson and Standard Model and Beyond Standard Model scalars/pseudoscalars, dark photons and photons with effective mass from plasma interactions \cite{Pani:2013hpa,Baryakhtar:2017ngi,Conlon:2017hhi,Dima:2020rzg,Cannizzaro:2020uap,Cannizzaro:2021zbp}, rotating light black holes deplete their spin rapidly independent of their initial formation spin \cite{Flores:2021tmc} \footnote{Small spin is expected with horizon size collapse in radiation domination \cite{Mirbabayi:2019uph,DeLuca:2019buf}, or large spin in matter era \cite{Harada:2017fjm}.
-BH spin can reach moderate values ${\tilde a} \sim 0.7$ via mergers (although they are extremely rare), and for light BHs, accretion usually does not change the initial mass and spin significantly \cite{DeLuca:2020bjf}.}.
+BH spin can reach moderate values ${\tilde a} \sim 0.7$ via mergers, and for light BHs, accretion may not change the initial mass and spin \cite{DeLuca:2020bjf}.}.
 Since they are very unstable to these perturbations and sensitive probes of bosonic particles, a single moderately spinning BH can probe/cover 2-9 orders of magnitude scalar (axion), vector (dark photon and/or photon with effective mass) and spin-2 mass \footnote{See also ~\cite{Hlozek:2014lca,Poulin:2018dzj,Lague:2021frh,Bozek:2014uqa,Kobayashi:2017jcf,Irsic:2017yje,Ferreira:2020fam,Armengaud:2017nkf,Rogers:2020ltq,Rogers:2020cup,Marsh:2018zyw,Bar:2021kti,Unal:2020jiy,SRcond,Tsukada:2018mbp,Tsukada:2020lgt,Yuan:2022bem,Unal:2022ooa,Blas:2019hxz,Armaleo:2019gil,LopezNacir:2018epg,Blas:2016ddr} for various multi-messenger probes. }.
-Detection of superradiance would have remarkable implications for bosonic degrees of freedom (evaporation for both bosons and fermionic), but in the case that superradiance is not observed (namely spinning black holes are observed), say due to self-interactions \cite{Baryakhtar:2020gao,Blas:2020kaa}, we find limits on the corresponding boson's axion decay constant, ie. characteristic energy scale, and energy density.
+Detection of superradiance would have remarkable implications for bosonic degrees of freedom (evaporation for both bosons and fermionic), but in the case that superradiance is not observed (spinning black holes are observed), say due to self-interactions \cite{Baryakhtar:2020gao,Blas:2020kaa}, we find limits on the corresponding boson's axion decay constant and energy density.